 I am a professor, a dedicated creator and a catalyst in creating major and lasting institutions with a wide range of knowledge and experience in computer science, cognitive psychology, and education.

-Since then I focused on promoting learning, communication, and networking in science, technology, and art, I have played a significant role in the establishment of a new public university in Hakodate, Hokkaido and a new national science museum in Tokyo.
-After the establishment, I was appointed as a professor at the university and deputy director at the museum.
+Since then I have focused on promoting learning, communication, and networking in science, technology, and art.
+I played a significant role in the establishment of a new public university in Hakodate, Hokkaido and a new national science museum in Tokyo.
+After the establishment, I was appointed as a Professor at the university and Deputy Director at the museum.